lukesturgeon/MemoryWalks/README.md

 # MemoryWalks
-A series of walks through emotions we might all experience but don’t yet exist in our vocabulary; Kenopsia, Anecdoche, Sonder, Onism, and Monachopsis, written by John Koenig.
+A series of walks through emotions we might all experience but don&rsquo;t yet exist in our vocabulary; Kenopsia, Anecdoche, Sonder, Onism, and Monachopsis, written by John Koenig.
 Each walk introduces one of these emotional states, whilst creating a subtle and temporary feeling of being out-of-place.

 For the Changing Minds Festival at The Southbank Centre this project aims to highlight the individual ways that we experience and perceive the world.
 By following a pre-recorded path through a location, paired with binaural sound, we immerse the viewer in a past experience whilst simultaneously and temporarily removing them from the present.